+Climbing route grading how does it work?
 You had been on a crashing run.
 Sending hard routes one after another.
 Then you encounter a route with a grade that is well within your capability.
-You jump on it thinking it’s going to be a walk in the park but fell after a couple of moves.
+You jump on it thinking it’s going to be a walk in the park but fall after a couple of moves.
 So what does this mean?
 Are you really climbing at the level you think you are?

 So how are routes graded?
 What are the elements that determine the grading of a climbing route?